Hesperian Health Guides

 These spaces between the skull bones allow the skull pieces to move during birth.
 This helps the baby's head squeeze through the mother's vagina.

-Here are some of the different shapes you might see at birth.
+Here are some of the different shapes you

+Gently feel the sutures and soft spots with your fingers.
 The front suture should stop at or near the top of the forehead.
-Notice if the sutures are a normal width or unusually wide.
-Also gently feel the soft spots.
-Are they soft, or tense and bulging?
-Do not push on the soft spots — you could hurt the baby.
+Notice if the other sutures are where you expect, or if the soft spots are unusually wide.
+Are the soft spots soft, or tense and bulging?
+Do not push on the soft spots — this could hurt the baby.

-If the sutures are unusually wide, if the front suture goes down to the middle of the forehead, or if the soft spots are tense or bulging, the baby may have hydrocephalus (water on the brain).
+If the soft spots are unusually wide, if the front suture goes down to the middle of the forehead, or if the soft spots are tense or bulging, the baby may have hydrocephalus (water on the brain).
 Hydrocephalus can cause disabilities or other serious problems.
 If there are no soft spots, this can also cause problems as the baby's head grows.
 In either case, get medical advice.

 Caputs and hematomas